The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018

-Changes have been made to improve the existing animal licencing regulations.
+Changes have been made to improve the existing animal licensing regulations.
 These changes aim to simplify the application and inspection process for businesses and improve existing animal welfare standards.

-The updated regulations are called The Animal Welfare (Licencing of Activities Involving Animals) (England) Regulations 2018.
+The updated regulations are called The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.

 The changes came into effect on 1 October 2018.

 - The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (legislation.gov.uk)